dart-lang/site-www/src/tools/pub/cmd/pub-run.md

 ---
-title: pub run
+title: dart pub run
-description: Use pub run to run a Dart script in your package.
+description: Use dart pub run to run a Dart script in your package.
 ---

 _Run_ is one of the commands of the [pub tool](/tools/pub/cmd).